 It’s not easy, but it can be done—hundreds of people enter the industry every year through practice and dedication.
-Once you break in, your salary prospects are excellent.
+Once you break in, your full stack developer salary prospects are excellent.
 In this article, we’ll go over the skills you’ll need to become a full stack developer, along with the best (and fastest) way to break into the industry in this field.

 Full Stack Coding Languages

 The challenge begins as you move up in complexity and learn languages like Java, PHP, Ruby, C#, and Perl.
 These coding languages are advanced and extremely versatile, so they’re valuable to learn regardless.
 You’ll also benefit from learning Python, which is a well-respected and widely-used coding language.
 Python is object-oriented and great for large projects, so you can use your skills to build a variety of different programs.